Contributing Code with Pull Requests

 Make a feature branch

-You should keep an unaltered copy of the
+It’s a good idea to keep an unaltered copy of the

-Make a new branch via Desktop by clicking this
+Make a new branch via Desktop by clicking this icon:

 You can freely edit code files, configurations, etc., in your working copy.
 You can make new branches in your working copy to experiment, then throw them away.
 Nothing counts until you publish and sync your changes.
 And thanks to the magic of